Ian swamps southwest Florida, trapping people in homes

 A coastal sheriff’s office reported that it was getting many calls from people trapped in flooded homes.
 Desperate people posted to Facebook and other social sites, pleading for rescue for themselves or loved ones.
 Some video showed debris-covered water sloshing toward homes’ eaves.

-The hurricane’s center made landfall near Cayo Costa, a protected barrier island just west of heavily populated Fort Myers.
+The hurricane’s center made landfall near Cayo Costa, a barrier island just west of heavily populated Fort Myers.
+As it approached, water drained from Tampa Bay.

 Mark Pritchett stepped outside his home in Venice around the time the hurricane churned ashore from the Gulf of Mexico, about 35 miles (55 kilometers) to the south.
 He called it “terrifying.”